B.S. in Biology: Cell and Molecular Track Requirements

 - 100-level courses should be completed by the student prior to enrollment in 200-level or higher courses.

 - Students should begin chemistry courses their freshmen year if they plan to complete their academic program in four years.
 Chemistry courses are often prerequisites for required biology classes.

 - Students must earn a minimum grade of “C-” in all required and prerequisite courses.

 - The upper division credits needed for graduation for all degrees in Biology are met in the process of completing these degrees.

-- To earn a Bachelor of Arts or Bachelor of Science degree in Biology, students must fulfill the requirements for the major and meet all of the University’s other baccalaureate degree requirements.
+- To earn a Bachelor of Science degree in Biology, students must fulfill the requirements for the major and meet all of the University’s other baccalaureate degree requirements.
 (Please see the Baccalaureate Degree Requirements in this catalog.)

 - Many upper-level Biology courses are writing intensive and therefore offer the ability for students to complete that university requirement.
 In these courses students write a series of laboratory reports demonstrating their ability to perform experiments and to organize, analyze, and interpret the quantitative results of experimental work.

 - Students completing the B.S. in Cell and Molecular Biology can choose to take one additional 4-credit upper-division CHEM course (300 or above) to receive a Chemistry Minor.

 - Students wishing to make timely progress toward graduation are urged to pay careful attention to all degree requirements.